F0lak/dm_open_ref/ref/list/proc/Find.md

 # Find proc (list)
 **Format:**
-*   list.Find(Elem,Start=1,End=0)
++   list.Find(Elem,Start=1,End=0)
 <!-- -->
 **Returns:**
-*   The first position of elem in list, or 0 if not found.
++   The first position of elem in list, or 0 if not found.
 <!-- -->
 **Args:**
-*   Elem* The element to find.
++   Elem+ The element to find.
-*   Start* The list position in which to begin the search.
++   Start+ The list position in which to begin the search.
-*   End* The list position immediately following the end of the search.
++   End+ The list position immediately following the end of the search.

 Find the first position of Elem in the list.
 Elements between